humdrum-tools/humdrum-documentation/guide/ch17/index.md

 "\$200".

 Sometimes it is useful to create an aggregate inventory of the data in each separate spine.
-In such cases, we will need to use **extract** several times so that each spine is placed in a separate file:
+In such cases, we will need to use <span class="tool">extract</span>
+several times so that each spine is placed in a separate file:

 ```bash